timofeysie/rainbow-connection/README.md

 ## Pi GPO package

-Requiring this line in the server.js file:
+On the mac, this line in the server.js file:
 ```
 var wpi = require('pi-gpio');
 ```